occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 | Name  | Description  |
 |:----|:-----|
 | [Custom&nbsp;Aggregation&nbsp;View](https://github.com/johanhaleby/occurrent/tree/master/example/projection/spring-adhoc-evenstore-mongodb-queries/src/main/java/org/occurrent/example/eventstore/mongodb/spring/projections/adhoc) | Example demonstrating that you can query the `SpringBlockingMongoEventStore` using custom MongoDB aggregations. |

+# In-Memory EventStore

+#### What is it?
+A simple in-memory implementation of the `EventStore` interface.

+#### When to use?
+Mainly for testing purposes or for integration tests that doesn't require a durable event store.

+#### Dependencies

+{% include macros/eventstore/in-memory/maven.md %}

+#### Getting Started

+Once you've imported the dependencies you create a new instance of `org.occurrent.eventstore.inmemory.InMemoryEventStore`.
+For example:

+{% include macros/eventstore/in-memory/example-configuration.md %}

+Now you can start reading and writing events to the EventStore:

+{% include macros/eventstore/in-memory/read-and-write-events.md %}

+Note that `InMemoryEventStore` doesn't support [EventStoreQueries](#eventstore-queries).

 # Using Subscriptions
 <div class="comment">Before you start using subscriptions you should read up on what they are <a href="#subscriptions">here</a>.</div>